Skip to main content

 • “There's just generally a lack of content in this installment that gave a lot of subtle charm and replayability to the previous games.”

-• “Overall, this game lacks a lot of content that makes it a pretty big downgrade compared to Kindergarten 2 (and even Kindergarten 1 in my opinion), and also removes a lot of replayability and stuff that brought a lot of life to those games.”
+• “Overall, this game lacks a lot of content that makes it a pretty big downgrade compared to Kindergarten 2 (and even Kindergarten 1 in my opinion), and also removes a lot of replayability and features that brought a lot of life to those games.”

 • stability